-From April 2022 to March 2023, a total of 65 outbreaks were reported in Southern Health-Santé Sud facilities, 11 in AC and 54 in PCH.
-This is an increase from the 37 outbreaks in the previous year.
-The virus responsible for 41 of the respiratory outbreaks this year was COVID-19.
-This correlates to the presence of the COVID-19 Omicron variant and shift to airborne transmission of the virus.
-Other viruses identified in outbreaks were Influenza A, Coronavirus, RSV and Norovirus.
+From April 2023 to March 2024, a total of 67 outbreaks were reported in Southern Health-Santé Sud facilities, 14 in AC and 53 in PCH.
+This is a slight increase from the 65 outbreaks in the previous year.
+COVID-19 was the virus responsible for about half of the respiratory outbreaks in the past year.
+Other viruses identified in outbreaks were Influenza A, Coronavirus, RSV, Rhinovirus/Enterovirus, CDI and Norovirus.
 All outbreaks are reported to the Canadian Network for Public Health Intelligence (CNPHI).